 A two-hour activity course each semester is required for the two years of lower division.
-A medical examination is given each student when entering and the work is fitted, as far as possible, to his needs.
+A medical examination is given each student when entering and the work is fitted to his needs.
+Individual Adapted Activity sections to fit the special needs of the individual student are included.
 The content of the required two years is planned to give each student an opportunity to choose those sports which have carry-over value into after life.
 Opportunity is given all students to take part in the regular competitive sports program.